-Total U.S. Total Foreign Total Participants Totals: Participants Participants Participants 100 100 engage in this program.
+Total U.S. Total Foreign Total

+Participants Participants Participants

+0 100 100

 Program activities were conducted via virtual means.
-Therefore, no program participants crossed an international border to
+Therefore, no program participants crossed an international border to engage in this program.

 Nimrud Rescue Project

 The Smithsonian and U.S. Department of State and DOS continue to partner on a project to assist the Iraqi State Board of Antiquities and Heritage in planning for and initiating the stabilization and recovery of Nimrud by directly supporting antiquities personnel from the Nineveh Province State Board of Antiquities and Heritage (SBAH) office, using the Iraqi Institute for the Conservation of Antiquities and Heritage in Erbil as a base of project operations.